bernardopg/LASCMMG/README.md

 ## 📄 Licença

-Este projeto está licenciado sob a Licença ISC.
-Veja o arquivo `LICENSE` para mais detalhes.
+Distribuído sob a licença MIT.
+Veja [LICENSE](LICENSE) para mais informações.

 ---